open-stage/blender-dmx-web/content/docs/faq.md

 have at least one Universe set to Art-Net, to be able to enable it.
 When enabling Art-Net, ideally, do not change the IP address settings and leave it at the default 0.0.0.0 .
-When using an Art-Net source on the same computer, you have to make sure to start and enable Art-Net <b>first</b> in the BlenderDMX.
+When using an Art-Net source on the same computer, you have to make sure to start and enable Art-Net <b>first</b> in the BlenderDMX Addon.
 If running two pieces of Art-Net based software on one computer is not working for you, then save yourself the trouble and the best is to use another computer for the sending.